jschlatow/taskopen/README.markdown

  * John Hammond (for OSX 10.5+ support)
  * Alan Bowen (for writing tasknote)
  * David J Patrick (for great ideas)
+ * Scott Kostyshak (for usability improvements and testing)

 Feel free to contribute to this project.